swiftlang/swift-evolution/proposals/NNNN-RemoveWhere.md

 negation.
 The naming of `filter` is unfortunately ambiguous as to whether it's a removing or keeping operation, but re-considering that is outside the scope of this proposal.

+Several collection methods in the standard library (such as `index(where:)`) have an equivalent for collections of `Equatable` elements.
+A similar addition could be made that removes every element equal to a given value.
+This could easily be done as a further additive proposal later.